dev-angelo-c/scrape-search/README.md

 # scrape-search
-Build a contact list from a google search using 1 layer deep.
+Build a contact list from a google search

 This application is for use with python v2.7 and **NOT python3**
 Begin by running the file using **pythonw**